 We made a Margherita pizza and a dessert pizza with pistachio cream, Nutella, and chopped almonds on top.
 That was quite a heavy lunch, but absolutely worth it.
 Trust me!

-Alternatively, if you are not a pizza lover (if they exist…) or if you do not have time to make pizza (more believable), here you may found some lovely sweet alternatives to celebrate your Valentine’s Day in Finland or wherever you live.
+Alternatively, if you are not a pizza lover (if they exist…) or if you do not have time to make pizza (more believable), here you may find some lovely and sweet alternatives to celebrate this day.

-- A sweet alternative to make for this celebration is Belgian waffles, with fruit or berries, maple syrup, and powreded sugar.
+- A sweet alternative to make for this celebration is Belgian waffles, with fruit or berries, maple syrup, and powdered sugar.
 They will make your day incredibly sweet and spread so much love!

 - Or, if you want to make something that would work with savory and sweet fillings, the perfect solution is English muffins: they are crunchy on the outside and chewy on the inside, perfect with ham, jam, or simply butter.
 With these, you will gift a delicious breakfast for whomever you love.